edriessen/avicii-project/README.md

 Things I'll be working on are:

-_Nothing.
-Feel free to contact me with requests._
+- Migrate to a free and open alternative to Google's Natural Language API.

+_Suggestions?
+Please do contact me._